For blog readers, I am offering the first two chapters free.

 “You wish,” she mumbled, but she knew it was true.

 Molly had watched more than one woman follow Alex like a cow looking for her feed.
 She wasn’t one of them, however.
 Sure, she admired his good looks from time to time — well, more than from time to time — more like every day in the barn, but that admiration didn’t mean she planned to tag along after him begging for attention.

-Frustration seethed through her as she plodded toward the barn and she stiffened at the amused smile tugging at the corners of her father’s mouth as he walked from the back of the barn, Jason close behind him.
+She plodded through the open door of the barn, frustration seething through her.
+Looking up, she stiffened at the amused smile tugging at the corners of her father’s mouth as he walked from the back of the barn, Jason close behind him.